androidwiltron/craiggoddenpayne.github.io/_posts/2018-11-13-hack-manchester-2018-and-why-i-wont-be-entering-in-2019.md

 mess up, they don't want people to know publicly what happened)

-As you can imagine, after 25 hours (yes we didn't sleep, and put our best into this idea) you can sense the frustration.
+As you can imagine, after 25 hours (yes we didn't get much sleep at all, and put our best into this idea) you can sense the frustration.
 I didn't want to go to the awards ceremony, but was conviced to at least have a word with the judges to find out what is happening.

 I did speak with the judge, and they failed to convince me that we were not disqualified.
+I was told our video was judged, but it sounded more like they didn't want to annoy me with such a mix up.

 After the judging, it annoyed me a bit that we saw judges during the day, but they were not even at the awards ceremony, and our category seemed to be overlooked compared to the rest.
+GCHQ did not even attend the awards ceremony, and instead the category was awarded by the coop instead.

 The winner of our category, I can honestly say I did not see the code, or understand the challenges they faced, but it seemed so far off brief that it made no sense that they won.
-The other runner up in our category I would say was on par in terms of brief, choice of tech, and would have been a worthy winner if selected.
+The other runner up in our category I would say was on par with our idea in terms of brief, funny video, good choice of tech, and would have been a worthy winner if selected.

 <amp-img src="/assets/img/hack-manchester-2018/code.jpg"